ZandBraxton/shopping-cart/README.md

-Shopping car project for The Odin Project
+Shopping cart project for The Odin Project, built using react

 ***Live Demo***